First minister: Other

 In Australia, the premiers and chief ministers are the first ministers of the states and territories respectively.

 In Germany, the first minister in each federal state is known as the Minister President (Ministerpräsident).
+A similar term exists in countries with some historic German influence, e.g. Latvia, the Netherlands etc.

 In Malaysia, the first minister for each state with a Malay ruler is known as the Menteri Besar.
 Meanwhile, the heads of government in the four states without a monarch are called chief ministers.

 George Price held the office of First Minister of British Honduras from 1961 until 1964, when it became self-governing and the title was changed to Premier.
 He continued as Premier after the colony changed its names to Belize, and then as Prime Minister after Belize gained full independence in 1981.